MOCAP - Missouri Course Access Program

-Houston R-1 School District provides students with online virtual learning opportunities through Missouri Course Access and Virtual School Programs known as (MOCAP).
+Virtual instruction can be an effective education option for some students.
+Houston R-I School District provides students an opportunity to participate in online learning provided through the district's sponsorship.
+Missouri Course Access and Virtual School Programs known as (MOCAP).

 MOCAP is online virtual programs which are overseen by the Missouri Department of Elementary and Secondary Education and the State Board of Education.